pnwairfire/bluesky/bluesky/web/README.md

 ### POST /api/v1/run/

-This API requires posted JSON with three top level keys - 'modules', 'fire_locations', and 'config'.
+This API requires posted JSON with three top level keys - 'modules', 'fire_information', and 'config'.
-The 'fire_locations' key lists the one or more fires to process.
+The 'fire_information' key lists the one or more fires to process.
 The 'modules' key is the order specific list of modules through which the fires should be run.
 The 'config' key specifies configuration data and other control parameters.